How to Deal With Anxious Attachment

 - Leaving home.

-- Nurture.
+- Nurture

-- Being listened to, feeling heard.
+- Being listened to, feeling heard

-- Regular, predictable routines.
+- Regular, predictable routines

-- Learning body strategies to regulate your emotions.
+- Learning body strategies to regulate your emotions

-The first step is to understand what type of attachment style you or your child has so you can start to provide yourselves with calming techniques.
+The first step is to understand what type of anxious attachment style you or your child has so you can start to provide yourselves with calming techniques.

 Take a look at the four distinct attachment styles first identified by Bowlby and Ainsworth towards the beginning of this article.